ebanfa/block-forge/pkg/etl/README.md

 - **Process Management**: Interfaces and implementations for managing ETL processes.
 - **ETL Process**: Structs and methods for representing individual ETL processes, including initialization, status tracking, and configuration.
-- **Scheduled ETL Process**: Structs and methods for scheduling ETL processes for execution at specific intervals.
 - **Process Manager Service**: Service for managing ETL processes, including initialization, starting, and stopping of processes.
 - **Pipeline Configuration**: Configuration for defining transformation pipelines.